 The desire to improve service is the main reason many companies are investing in information technology (IT).
-Achieving this goal is very difficult without a robust Sales & Operations Planning (S&OP) process.
+Achieving this goal is very difficult without a robust Integrated Business Planning (IBP) process, formerly known as Sales & Operations Planning.
 The goal of sales and operations planning is to achieve high service levels by effectively balancing demand with supply.
 This requires both internal and external collaboration.
-Internally, at a minimum, the manufacturing, demand planning, and sales and marketing groups must collaborate effectively.
+Internally, at a minimum, the manufacturing, demand planning, and sales and marketing groups must collaborate effectively in a IBP process.

 To efficiently balance supply with demand, Supply Chain Planning (SCP) applications are evolving to provide better support for external collaboration, better integration with longer term business planning, and better simulation capabilities that support ad hoc contingency planning.

-The merging of S&OP and integrated business planning begins with a granular understanding of profitability by customer and products.
-This new form of integrated S&OP and financial planning is increasingly leading CFOs to chair their companies’ S&OP executive planning meetings.
+The merging of IBP and integrated business planning begins with a granular understanding of profitability by customer and products.
+This new form of integrated IBP and financial planning is increasingly leading CFOs to chair their companies’ IBP executive planning meetings.

 The action items that come out of executive S&OP meetings should not be confined to the supply chain team.
 Sales executives can play a key role in balancing supply with demand, particularly by communicating to customers that only the largest and most important (a polite way of saying “profitable”) customers are guaranteed the best service levels.

-The majority of manufacturers do not have formal, documented S&OP processes in place.
-For the S&OP process, the “crawl, walk, run” approach is particularly appropriate.
-While I have discussed how S&OP is becoming even more advanced based on enhanced functionality in SCP and financial budgeting applications, many companies are not even at the “crawl” stage yet.
-Still, an understanding of where the “run” stage is heading can increase the speed with which companies can move to more advanced forms of S&OP.
+The majority of manufacturers do not have formal, documented IBP processes in place.
+For the IBP process, the “crawl, walk, run” approach is particularly appropriate.
+While I have discussed how IBP is becoming even more advanced based on enhanced functionality in SCP and financial budgeting applications, many companies are not even at the “crawl” stage yet.
+Still, an understanding of where the “run” stage is heading can increase the speed with which companies can move to more advanced forms of IBP.